alexishetzel/alexishetzel/README.md

  Projects:

 - WIP: Sync Deadlines to Digital Calendar

      -Python tool that extracts assignment deadlines from course syllabus, cleans and parses inconsistent date formats, and generates `.ics` calendar files for       import into Google Calendar or preferred online calendar format.

      -Skills used: Python, pandas, python-docx, date parsing, file generation, data normalization

-- More?
-TBD!
-I am working on building out this repository with more personal & academic projects.
-More to come! 👩‍💻
+- More TBD!
+I am working on building out this repository with more personal & academic projects. 👩‍💻

 Tools: